 The Introduction to Engineering course sequence incorporates the learning and application of skills required of engineers through project planning techniques, project management, conflict resolution, process planning, critical thinking, and analysis.
-These skills are introduced through lessons taught in a flipped classroom format and projects.
+These skills are introduced through lessons taught in a variety of active learning formats and hands-on projects.